theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/manual/index.rst

 Install all the required softwares
 ----------------------------------

-When the installation is launched, all the required softwares described in the previous part *Mandatories steps* are installed on your machine.
+All the required softwares described in the previous part :doc:`Mandatories steps <../mandatory/index>` are installed on your machine except **Kibana and Elastic Search**.

 The softwares that will be installed are :

- 1. Install Redis version 3.2.100
+ 1. Redis version 3.2.100
- 2. Install DotNetCore Runtime version 1.0.1
+ 2. DotNetCore Runtime version 1.0.1
- 3. Install DotNetCore SDK version 1.0.0.preview2-003133
+ 3. DotNetCore SDK version 1.0.0.preview2-003133
- 4. Install NodeJs version 4.6.0
+ 4. NodeJs version 4.6.0
- 5. Install MongoDb version 3.2.10
+ 5. MongoDb version 3.2.10

-When the installation is finished then the product MSI is launched.
+When the installation is completed then the product MSI is launched.

 Install the product
 -------------------

-The MSI is made of six screens.
+The MSI is made of six screens :

  1. The classical Welcome window
  2. An end-user license agreement
- 3. And four screens where the connection strings need to be specified.
+ 3. Four screens where the connection strings need to be specified.
 In each of them there is a *test connection* button.
-Fill-in the fields (server, credentials and catalog) and test the connection.
+Fill-in the fields (server, credentials and catalog) and test the connection by clicking on the button.
 If it successes then the Next button is disabled otherwise an error message is displayed.

  .. image:: connection-dlg.png